Why Do You Need A Shoe Tree For Your Shoes?

 There’s a lovely cobbler in the Strand Arcade who is constantly looking at my new clients’ old shoes like he’s found a stray puppy.
 Paul from Coombs knows shoe care like no one else I know and he knows when someone isn’t looking after their shoes.

 You might have heard a shop assistant tell you to get yourself some waterproofing spray or polish – but have they recommended shoe trees?
 Probably not.
-They’re not commonly spoken about these days but when I discover a client with them, I see a man who knows footwear, maintains quality and is getting his money’s worth from his shoes.
+They’re not commonly spoken about these days but when I discover a client with them, I see a a person who knows footwear, maintains quality and is getting their money’s worth from their shoes.

 A shoe tree, as huge and bulky as they sound, are moulded blocks that slip inside your shoe and help your shoe shape back to its original form after you’ve been wearing it all day.
 They’re life extenders because they minimise wear marks across the front of shoes, keep your leather shoes in newer looking form and if you purchase the ones made from cedar, they keep critters and sweat from breaking down your shoes as fast.
 As an added bonus, the cedar style help to keep your shoes smelling a little better.

 When buying shoe trees, it’s hard to go wrong, but following the wisdom of Paul, I have to agree that the shoe trees you buy in sizes are better than the one-size-fits-all variety.
 The one-size-fits-all version can put a bit too much pressure on the back of your shoe and actually make them less comfortable.
-Whereas the adjustable version can fit your shoes perfectly, based on the shape of your foot.
-The adjustable shoe trees should definitely be adjustable at the back to cater to different shoes and foot types, and as an extra option, you can by some that adjust both in length and in the front width if you’ve got a slightly wider foot.
+Whereas a shoe tree that is your shoe size will fit your shoes perfectly and help to maintain their shape.
+The sized shoe trees you buy should definitely be adjustable at the back to cater to different shoes and foot types, and as an extra option, you can by some that adjust both in length and in the front width if you’ve got a slightly wider foot.
+For example, if you’re constantly looking for shoe stretchers for bunions, a shoe tree that is your shoe size and adjustable in width or has pressure point adjusters will be a god send.

 Have I convinced you yet?
 I hope I have, but if not, keep reading.